pauleboutin/supervent/performance-plan.md

-# SuperVent Performance Optimization Plan
+# Supervent Performance Optimization Plan

 ## Migration Overview
 Moving from Python to Rust for: